 Here are some of the factors that make digital coaxial cables better than RCA cables:

-- Better Shielding: Digital coaxial cables use a braided metallic mesh which acts as a shield for electromagnetic interference.
+- Better Shielding: Digital coaxial cables use a braided metallic mesh which acts as a shield against electromagnetic interference.
 This means they can resist noise and static to a great extent.
 For example, this is important in preventing humming in your subwoofer.
 Of course, this does not apply if your subwoofer is humming with no input.

 - 75 Ohm Impedance: Regardless of the cable length used, e.g 1M or 2M, the total impedance over the entire wire should be 75 ohms.
 This means that the total impedance of the cable and the connectors is expected to be 75 ohms over the entire intended bandwidth.
 This is very important in preventing signal attenuation.
 So why isn’t RCA cables 75 ohms all along the cable?
 Well, this is applied to coax cables because they are normally used in telecoms (for cable TV for example) which has a much wider bandwidth than audio for which RCA cables are used.